New England Aster

 Synonyms of Symphyotrichum novae-angliae (18) (Updated on 12-2-22 from Plants of the World Online): Aster altissimus Moench, Aster amplexicaulis Lam., Aster muehlenbergii Tausch, Aster novae-angliae L., Aster novae-angliae f. geneseensis House, Aster novae-angliae var. monocephalus Farw., Aster novae-angliae f. rosarius House, Aster novae-angliae f. roseus Britton, Aster novae-angliae var. roseus A.Gray, Aster novae-angliae f. spurius (Willd.)
 Voss, Aster repertus Mottet, Aster roseus Desf., Aster spurius Willd., Aster spurius var. novae-angliae (L.) W.P.C.Barton, Diplactis novanglia Raf., Lasallea novae-angliae (L.) Semple & Brouillet, Symphyotrichum novae-angliae f. roseum (Desf.)
 G.Wilh. & Rericha,Virgulus novae-angliae (L.) Reveal & Keener

-Symphyotrichum novae-angliae (L.) G.L.Nesom is the correct and accepted scientific name for the New England Aster.
+Symphyotrichum novae-angliae (L.) G.L.Nesom is the accepted scientific name for the New England Aster.
 It was named and described as such by Guy L. Nesom in Phytologia in 1995.
 It was previously named Aster novae-angliae by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The genus, Symphyotrichum Nees, was named and described as such by Christian Gottfried Daniel Nees von Esenbeck in Genera et Species Asterearum in 1832.